-Whenyoubeginyourpost-secondaryeducation, take advantage of all the valuable resources you have available to you.
+When you begin your post-secondary education, take advantage of all the valuable resources you have available to you.
 Join some clubs, take part in athletics, and attend events which can build your social network.
 Building valuable connections is extremely important; you never know who knows who, and what they can offer you in the future.
 Participating in extracurricular activities (ECs) will not only allow you to have a more enjoyable experience at university but they will enhance your application.
 You want to show the admissions committee that you're more than just an educated individual, and you have commitments outside of academics.
 If you join a club in your freshman year and then become the vice president or president later on, this would be a very favorable EC to add to your application.
 One of the worst things you can do as an aspiring dental student is having excellent academics and nothing else; you want to be a complete applicant.
-ECs are a great way were heavily involved in many ECs.
+ECs are a great way to strengthen your application.
+For example, if you have a sub-par GPA, but stellar ECs, this will work in your favor.
+I have seen many students who had average or below average stats get into some top schools because they were heavily involved in many ECs.